Thoughtscript/academic_papers/Fragments/Meta-Philosophy.md

 1. There is an awful tendency to bow to our worst cognitive biases.
 "Black-White" thinking (logics of duality or binary logics), monistic reduction (oversimplification of all things to a singular causes), etc.
 1. We are therefore quick to reduce philosophy to a singular method (and is not philosophy littered with such approaches)?
 Divine revelation, exultation of reason, and so on.
 1. We forget that philosophy serves many purposes, has many stakeholders, and so on.
-Philosophical systems produce ideologies that justify certain political arrangements (A Theory of Justice, Das Kapital, The Wealth of Nations, Leviathan, etc.), inspire alternative methods of inquiry (empirical science versus the tenants of Catholicisim).
+Philosophical systems produce ideologies that justify certain political arrangements (A Theory of Justice, Das Kapital, The Wealth of Nations, Leviathan, etc.), inspire alternative methods of inquiry (empirical science versus the tenants of 15th and 16th century Catholicism).
 1. We also forget the military and religious aspects of philosophy.
 1. Philosophy is also a generic human activity performed according to varying customs and norms, an academic tradition, an intellectual movement, a way of living, training of the mind for other applied tasks, and so on.